 - 1. The PHC has an approved policy that addresses at least all elements from a) through f) in the intent. - 2.
 Medical staff members are aware of the process of clinical privileges delineation and what to do when they need to work outside their approved clinical privileges. - 3.
 Clinical privileges are delineated to medical staff members based on defined criteria. - 4.
 Physicians' and dentists' files contain personalized recorded clinical privileges, including renewal when applicable. - 5.
 Physicians and dentists comply with their clinical privileges.

-General Authority for Healthcare Accreditation and Regulation Deleted standards Related standards: WFM.07 Staff performance evaluation.
+Related standards: WFM.07 Staff performance evaluation.

 Information Management and Technology